expressjs/morgan/README.md

 yellow for client error codes, cyan for redirection codes, green for success codes, and uncolored for all other codes.

-This token also adds a reset escape code to ensure color will only be applied to the status code.
-The escape code removes any existing colors in your logs that come after the `:status-colored` token.
-For something like a background color that's applied to the entire log string, you must add it back after the `:status-colored` token.
+In addition, this token adds a reset escape code to ensure that the color will only be applied to the status code.
+Due to how ANSI escape codes work, any existing colors in your logs that come after the `:status-colored` token will be removed.

 For example, this log format sets a magenta background color to the entire log string.
 Notice that it's added at the beginning of the log and immediately after the `:status-colored` token.